 If you have a history of working with asbestos-containing materials and you’ve been diagnosed with an asbestos-related disease, then you may be considering legal action.
 It’s important for all patients to know their rights and understand how negligent companies might be responsible for their diagnosis.

 Asbestos litigation is an intricate and complex field of law.
 It requires competent and experienced law firms to properly represent victims.
-To learn more about your diagnosis and how it may have been caused by asbestos exposure, contact our Patient Advocates today.
+To learn more about your diagnosis and how it may have been caused by asbestos exposure, contact our Claim Advocates today.